jondowson/pod/README.md

 $ vi builds/pod_dse/dse-x.x.x_nameIt/cluster_settings.sh
 `

-The 'cluster_settings.sh' file contains instructions, in brief, it captures cluster-wide settings such as cluster name as well as preferred paths.
+The '**cluster_settings.sh**' file contains instructions, but in brief, it captures cluster-wide settings such as cluster name and write paths for logs/data.

-5) In pod, duplicate a servers template json file, rename and edit it.
+5) In pod, duplicate a servers template **.json** file, rename and edit it.
 `
 $ cp servers/template_x.json  servers/nameIt.json
 `